 Influence of guard band on common-mode (CM) current related to a microstrip line (trace) has been studied experimental and FDTD simulation.
 As the guard band, copper tape is connected along the entire edge of the ground plane.
 It is cleared that a guard band parallel to and near a trace is most effective in suppressing the CM current.
 An empirical formula to quantify the relationship between the position of a trace and CM current of the case with a guard band is proposed.
 Calculated results using the empirical formula and FDTD modeling are in good agreement, which indicates this empirical formula should be useful for developing EMI design guidelines.

-Y. Kayano et al., "A Study on Influence of Guard Band on Common-Mode Current Related to a Microstrip Line," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2003, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+Y. Kayano et al., "A Study on Influence of Guard Band on Common-Mode Current Related to a Microstrip Line," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2003, Istanbul, Turkey), vol. 2, pp. 1114 - 1117, Institute of Electrical and Electronics Engineers (IEEE), May 2003.

 Electrical and Computer Engineering

 Keywords and Phrases

 Cu; EMI Design; FDTD Simulation; Common-Mode Current Suppression; Copper; Copper Tape Connection; Electric Current Measurement; Electromagnetic Interference; Empirical Formula; Finite Difference Time-Domain Analysis; Ground Plane Connection; Guard Band; Microstrip Line; Microstrip Lines; Printed Circuit Layout; Trace Position; Common-Mode Current; FDTD Method; Printed Circuit Board

 Article - Conference proceedings

 © 2003 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.